 Choose the best car cleaning product

 Luckily, the car accessory industry has come up with a range of potions designed to dissolve bug splats from bodywork and windscreens.
 Prices vary but typically between £3 to £7 a bottle.

 How to apply the product

-The beauty of using products is you don’t have to clean the whole car.
-You just spray the product on, leave it for the recommended time to do its stuff, then wipe it – and hopefully those dead insects ‑ off with a damp cloth.
+When using a bespoke product, you don’t have to clean the whole car.
+You just spray the product on, leave it to do its stuff for the recommended time and then wipe it - and the dead insects - off with a damp cloth.

-You could try WD-40.
-The manufacturer claims there are more than 2000 uses for it, one of which is removing bugs.
-You spray the WD-40 on, let it soak in, then cover the bugs you want to shift with a paper towel.
-Spray it again.
-This stops the liquid running away and allows the WD-40 to get to work on the dried-on bugs.
+You could try using WD-40.
+The manufacturer claims that there are more than 2000 uses for it, including removing bugs.
+You spray the WD-40 on, let it soak in, and then cover the bugs you want to shift with a paper towel.
+Spray it again to stop the liquid running away and help the WD-40 get to work on the dried-on bugs.
 You should then be able to use the paper towels to wipe the insects away.

-If you haven’t got any bug cleaner or WD-40 and don’t want to splash out on either product, a clever trick is to fill a bucket with car shampoo.
-Then get an old towel, soak it in the bucket and leave it on the effected areas so that the cleaner can go to work on the bugs.
-You then wash the car as you normally would.
+If you haven’t got any bug cleaner or WD-40, a clever trick is to fill a bucket with car shampoo.
+Then get an old towel, soak it in the bucket and leave it on the affected areas so that the cleaner can get to work on the bugs.
+You can then wash the car as you normally would.